allyourbankarebelongtous/pleb-vpn/README.md

 Use DELETE to get rid of a payment.
 Here's what that looks like:
 ![DeletePayment](pictures/deletepayment.png)

-Use DELETEALL to delete all payments.
+Use DELETE-ALL to delete all payments.

 Payments that are scheduled will remain through Raspiblitz updates.
 The payments are enabled using systemd timers that activate the service that sends the payments.
 If your